Coordinate-measuring machine: Scanning probe systems

-There are newer models that have probes that drag along the surface of the part taking points at specified intervals, known as scanning probes.
+There are newer models that have probes that drag along the surface of the part while taking points at specified intervals, known as scanning probes.
 This method of CMM inspection is often more accurate than the conventional touch-probe method and most times faster as well.

 The next generation of scanning, known as noncontact scanning, which includes high speed laser single point triangulation, laser line scanning, and white light scanning, is advancing very quickly.
 This method uses either laser beams or white light that are projected against the surface of the part.
 Many thousands of points can then be taken and used not only to check size and position, but to create a 3D image of the part as well.
 This "point-cloud data" can then be transferred to CAD software to create a working 3D model of the part.
 These optical scanners are often used on soft or delicate parts or to facilitate reverse engineering.